This beautiful piece served in the Spanish royal court.

 The hammering is subtle on the flanks of the pan.
 It feels like a ripple under the fingertips and is only visible in light.

 I wish I knew who made this.
-It seems most likely to me that it’s English — I find it hard to believe that the royal household would have looked to France for its copper cookware.
-But the handle baseplate — usually an indicator of a pan’s country of origin — is unfamiliar to me: it’s neither the near-oval that became the dominant French aesthetic, nor the arrow-head shape that is associated with English makers, nor even the bar with rounded ends of the American style.
-My poor amateur scholarship of 19th century copper is thin prior to the 1880s and even more threadbare outside of France, so I have little speculation to offer as to its maker.
+The handle baseplate — usually an indicator of a pan’s country of origin — is unfamiliar to me: it’s neither the near-oval that became the dominant French aesthetic, nor the arrow-head shape that is associated with English makers, nor even the bar with rounded ends of the American style.
+It is possible that it is Spanish in work and design, but I know very little about this region.